 HDI Conference & Expo, CRM Group, Private Corporate Sessions, etc.

-Workshop: Customer Service – Measuring what Really Matters
+Workshop: Branding Customer Service and Measuring What Really Matters

 Actionable metrics are ones that get to the heart of the customer experience and account for multiple touchpoints, myriad personas, and different types of inquiries.
 This workshop shows how to account for these situational details so that you have a truly accurate picture of what’s really going on with your customer service.